Customs and Traditions of Tet in Vietnam

-A journey through time: Let’s take a look at some old photos of the traditional Tet in Vietnam (Hanoi) in 1920s.
+A journey through time: Let’s take a look at some old photos of the traditional Tet in Vietnam (Hanoi) in the 1920s.
+These images capture the charm of traditional Tet, showing a time when modern influences unspoiled its beauty.
 Time flies so quickly.
-Our traditional Tet is changed so much and the traditional traits are gradually assimilated with the modern life.
-Some of its beauty are lost in oblivion.
+Our traditional Tet has changed so much and the traditional traits are gradually assimilated with modern life.
+Some of its beauty is lost in oblivion.
 Take a look into the past to see how the cherished traditional Tet looked like.Preparations for Tet in Vietnam

-The Tet rush usually starts a month before the clock strikes Lunar New Year, with people busy shopping, preparing for the homecoming, cleaning and decorating houses, and cooking Tet specialties.
-The celebration for Tet can last to another month after the official holiday.
+The Tet rush usually starts a month before the clock strikes the Lunar New Year, with people busy shopping, preparing for the homecoming, cleaning and decorating houses, and cooking Tet specialties.
+Tet in Vietnam is incomplete without its unique culinary preparations, including Banh Chung, a traditional square sticky rice cake wrapped in banana leaves.
+Markets are filled with vibrant Tet decorations, calligraphy blessings, and traditional outfits.
+The celebration of Tet can last for another month after the official holiday.

 Modern Influences